 Streak Tube Readout

-Streak tube readout is commonly used to obtain intensity vs. spatial or spectral information over time periods of picoseconds to nanoseconds.
-A huge advantage of streak tubes is that they provide continuous data — and thus are capable of catching single transient events.
-Streak tubes are utilized for combustion analysis, pulsed-laser characterization, plasma physics, and a variety of spectroscopy applications in which transient events are studied.
+Streak tube readout is commonly used to obtain intensity vs spatial/spectral information over very short time periods (ps-ns).
+The predominant advantage of streak tubes is that they provide continuous data and are thus capable of catching single transient events.